-Department for Communities (DfC) activated a Scheme of Emergency Financial Assistance for COVID-19 on the 3 April 2020.
-This scheme continues up to the 3 October 2020.
+Department for Communities (DfC) activated a Scheme of Emergency Financial Assistance for COVID-19.
 The scheme is designed to cover costs incurred from the effective date in preparing for and responding to COVID-19 related issues.
-This funding is claims based and will only cover additional costs incurred by the Council.
+This funding is claims based and will only cover additional costs incurred by the Council; funding of £5k was accounted for in 2020/21.